Our intent for the curriculum in English , its implementation and impact

 Quality children's literature at the heart of all learning.

-Throughout Reception, Key Stage 1 and 2 we teach reading through a variety of reading schemes, starting with Bug club books.
-These are closely linked with the children’s knowledge (phase) of phonics.
+Throughout Reception, Key Stage 1 and 2 we teach reading using Bug club books.
+These are closely linked with the children’s knowledge (phase) of phonics which is taught using the Bug Club scheme.
 Children engage with high quality picture books, novels, poetry and non-fiction through a wide range of teaching approaches.

 Skills such as recapping on what children have read, predicting what might happen next and inviting opinion as to why, are vital to children progressing as readers and these skills are encouraged from our earliest readers.